-Server information will show the 'country of origin' as the USA.
-This is is stored with the domain registry which happens to be in the USA.
-The evilgenius.space website is hosted in Germany and France with its site builder in Lithuania.
+Server information shows the 'country of origin'.
+This is stored with the domain registry which happens to be in the USA.
+This website, whittinghampaintings.com is hosted in Germany and France with its site builder in the Czech Republic, possibly?

 I am a studio painter residing in western Canada.
 With me is my brilliant, polyhistoric and yes, beautiful wife.
 Sprinkled across the Canadian subcontinent are my children and grandchildren.
-The fearless and self-possessed women who have modelled for me and upon whom I place great importance reside in this country as well.
-Save for one was and is a citizen of the United Mexican States.
-I owe much to their effort and contribution.
+The self-possessed and courageous women who have modelled for me and upon whom I place great importance reside in this country as well, though one is a citizen of the United Mexican States.
+What we do as realist painters is render illusion, though somewhere in these painted images is also an allusion to a live person.
+More so, if the collaboration and study is sustained over a long period of time.
+I owe much to my models for their effort and contribution.

 The subject of my work is the human figure and face.
 In painting, the figure, portrait and multi-figure history paintings are among the more difficult subjects.
-Many artists avoid them altogether.
+Many artists today avoid them altogether.
 Behind my choice of subject matter is the implied belief that humanity is central to art and should be its central theme.
-This is both a reaction against the dehumanization of mass society and a dismissal of trivial efforts in the field of painting.
+This engenders a type of art counterposed against the dehumanization of mass society and a constructive process dismissive of trivial efforts in the field of painting.

 I seemed to have appeared suddenly without any prior history.
 In a way this is true.
 I moved to Edmonton, Canada a few years ago.
 For thirty years prior to 2016, I painted without exhibiting.
 The few exhibitions I participated in, were prior to the advent of the World Wide Web (WWW.) and therefore would have predated hypertext and Internet search engines.

 It occurred to me that I started where many were late to the party.
 I acquired Ralph Mayer's 3rd Ed of the Artist's Handbook of Materials and Techniques in 1976.
 At that time I was registered in chemistry at a university.
-My art teachers had no background in chemistry.
-In contrast I had my own chemical lab by the age of eight.
+My art teachers had no background in chemistry and often lacked precision in language.
+In contrast I had my own chemistry lab by the age of eight.
 I soon acquired Leon Battista Alberti's Della Pittura translated from the Tuscan into English.
-This book (3 vol.) appeared in 1536 CE and is itself informed by Stoic philosophy and the manual, De Architectura written by the Roman military engineer, Marcus Vitruvius Pollio in the first century BCE.
+This book (3 vol.) appeared in 1536 CE and is itself informed by Stoic philosophy and the manual, De Architectura written by the Roman military engineer Marcus Vitruvius Pollio in the first century BCE (dedicated to Augustus Caesar).
 His name may be familiar to you because Da Vinci used it for his drawing, Vitruvian Man (image below).

 Harcourt House (2014- )